SPRINGHOUSE FARM TN

 -

 There are so many different styles and sizes of cages for rabbits.
 Choose what works for you and your family.
-I suggest joining some pet rabbit Facebook groups/pages and get ideas there.
+I suggest joining some pet rabbit Facebook groups/pages and Pinterest to get ideas.
 I also have posted some ideas on my website.
 Whatever cage or living area you choose just make sure that your new bun has room to move around and is not sitting in its own waste.
 Pine pellets are best for the litter pan as they are very absorbent, tidy, and do not stick to your bunny's fur.
 Pine Pellets are best for litter pans.
 Pine shavings are also a good choice.
 Do not use cedar shavings as these are toxic to rabbits.

 Litter Training: